BlenderAid/Asset-Flinger/README.md

 #### Feature Ideas (easier to add):
 * Remembering the last used asset folder where the user picked the asset last time
-* Easy Addon preferences checkbox for the above 'Remember last used asset folder'
+* Easy Add-on preferences checkbox for the above 'Remember last used asset folder'
-* Easy Addon preferences checkbox for hiding the asset file names in the asset menu to make it more compact
+* Easy Add-on preferences checkbox for hiding the asset file names in the asset menu to make it more compact
-* Easy Addon preferences setting to choose the amount of columns for the asset menu to make it more compact.
+* Easy Add-on preferences setting to choose the amount of columns for the asset menu to make it more compact.
 (In the code there are already easy parameters for this)
-* Easy Addon preferences setting to choose between the current Normal (128x128) and Small (64x64) sized thumbnails to allow for more compact view.
-(In the code there are already easy parameters for this) - OR - if this appears to be hard to realize, then simply providing 2 choices of the Addon with the different sized thumbnails and thumbnail-generation settings
+* Easy Add-on preferences setting to choose between the current Normal (128x128) and Small (64x64) sized thumbnails to allow for more compact view.
+(In the code there are already easy parameters for this) - OR - if this appears to be hard to realize, then simply providing 2 choices of the Add-on with the different sized thumbnails and thumbnail-generation settings

 #### Feature Ideas (harder to add):
 * Wrapping of text for long file names